 About the Director: The Futures Initiative is directed by Cathy N. Davidson.
 Davidson is the cofounder of HASTAC and co-PI of the HASTAC/MacArthur Foundation Digital Media and Learning Competitions.
 After a long career holding two distinguished chairs at Duke University, Davidson is relocating to The Graduate Center where she will be a Distinguished Professor and Direct The Futures Initiative.
 Davidson's commitments are to peer-to-peer learning and to educational transformation for the world we live in now.

-About HASTAC: HASTAC is an open network of approximately 15,000 members worldwide.
+About HASTAC: HASTAC is an open network of more than 13,000 members worldwide.
 It is free.
 You join simply by signing up.
 We do not share your data with commercial or other vendors.
 Anyone who joins the network can participate and anyone can participate as long as you share HASTAC's commitment to a respectful, civil, productive, progressive community dedicated to "Changing the Way We Teach and Learn."
 Another of HASTAC's mottos: "Difference is not our deficit.
 It's our operating system."
 We invite you to add your own thoughts, start your own version of the Futures Initiative and share your ideas and accomplishments in this Group or anywhere on HASTAC.
 (Anyone can begin a Group on HASTAC: this is a Drupal open-source tool available to all).
 One of our founding ideas is "act locally, communicate globally."

 About the Futures Initiative Group on hastac.org This Group is one venue for sharing your own initiatives on behalf of educational transformation.
 You can write a blog here, add information about your program and events, and HASTAC will communicate it to the membership using social media platforms and, sometimes, highlight major events or blog posts that draw interest from the community in a monthly HASTAC newsletter.
 When you post to this Group, you can click the final toggle to make your communication "Private," readable only by Group members.
 If you don't, it will be public.